HETDEX/pyhetdex/doc/source/contributions.rst

   Documentation is essential both for users and for your fellow developers to understand the scope and signature of functions and classes.
 If a new module is added, it should be also added to the documentation in the appropriate place.
-See the existing documentation as example.
+See the existing documentation for examples.

-  For each executable should be documented and its description should contain enough information and examples to allow users to easily run it.
+  Each executable should be documented and its description should contain enough information and examples to allow users to easily run it.
 * Every functionality should be thoroughly tested for python 2.7 and 3.4 or 3.5 in order to ensure that the code behaves as expected and that future